Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 You can pay up to £9,000 into junior ISAs each tax year (tax year runs April-April), you can pay in anytime you like as long as you don’t go over this limit.

-If you don’t keep making the payments, the money in the account will be taxed, which is a good incentive to keep going!
+If you don’t keep making the payments, the money in the account will be taxed when it's withdrawn, which is a good incentive to keep going!

 You have to set up a direct debit when you open the account and if you do miss any payments, you’ll have 13 months to make those payments with a lump sum.